kalai260207/PSK/README.md

+# EXP NAME: PSK AND QPSK
 # NAME: KALAIVANI D
 # REG NO: 212224060113
-# EXP NO: 5
-# EXP NAME: PSK AND QPSK

 # Aim
 Write a simple Python program for the modulation and demodulation of PSK and QPSK.
 # Tools required